 Floating Container

-Use floatingContainer on a child Column with a specified span value, to create a container that sits at the top left of the parent Column.
-It allows the parent's content to flow and wrap around it.
+Use floatingContainer on a child Column with a span value to position it at the top left of the parent Column, allowing content to flow around it.

 The preview has been updated.